 Psychologic effects (usually only with very high doses) are often noticed by family members:

 Increased aggressiveness (“roid rage”)

 Increased acne is common in both sexes; libido may increase or, less commonly, decrease; aggressiveness and appetite may increase.
 Gynecomastia, testicular atrophy, and decreased fertility may occur in males.
 Virilizing effects (eg, alopecia, enlarged clitoris, hirsutism, deepened voice) are common among females.
 Also, breast size may decrease; vaginal mucosa may atrophy; and menstruation may change or stop.
 Virilization and gynecomastia may be irreversible.

-Testosterone taken exogenously is indistinguishable from endogenous testosterone.
+Testosterone taken exogenously is indistinguishable from endogenous testosterone by gas chromatography-mass spectrophotometry.
 However, if high levels of testosterone are detected, the ratio between testosterone and epitestosterone (an endogenous steroid that chemically is nearly identical to testosterone) is measured.
-Normally, the ratio is < 6:1; if exogenous testosterone is being used, the ratio is higher.
+A testosterone:epitestosterone ratio > 6:1 is suggestive of exogenous testosterone use.

 Cessation of use